YottaDB/YDBDoc/ProgGuide/isv.rst

 $ZCMDLINE
 ------------

-$ZCM[DLINE] contains a string value specifying the "excess" portion of the command line that invoked the YottaDB process.
+$ZCM[DLINE] is a read-write ISV that initially contains a string value specifying the "excess" portion of the command line that invoked the YottaDB process.
 By "excess" is meant the portion of the command line that is left after YottaDB has done all of its command line processing.
 For example, a command line yottadb -direct extra1 extra2 causes YottaDB to process the command line upto yottadb -direct and place the "excess" of the command line, that is "extra1 extra2" in $ZCMDLINE. $ZCMDLINE gives the M routine access to the shell command line input.

 Note that the actual user input command line might have been transformed by the shell (for example, removing one level of quotes, filename, and wildcard substituion, and so on.), and it is this transformed command line that YottaDB processes.